zuzexx/Tocky/README.md

-# Tocky - a Tik Tok marketing agency (Work in progress)
+# Tocky - a TikTok marketing agency

 Tocky is a social media marketing agency specializing in growing TikTok profiles for businesses and influencers.